tanuka-sree628/Risc-V_SOC_-Week2/Part1 - Summary.md

 ## VSDBabySoC includes three important open-source IP cores:

-- RVMYTH (RISC-V Processor): Acts as the core that processes data and instructions.
+- rvmyth (RISC-V Processor): Acts as the core that processes data and instructions.
 It uses register r17 to store data that the DAC will use.
 - Phase-Locked Loop (PLL): Generates a stable clock signal to ensure all components work in sync, which is vital for timing and system stability.